robinsmith-source/sdi/docs/chapters/05-attaching-volumes.md

 # Attaching and Mounting Volumes

 > This chapter covers the management of external block storage volumes with Terraform and Cloud-Init.
-You will learn how to attach a volume, partition it, create file systems, and manage mount points—first manually to understand the process, and then fully automating it for a robust, declarative infrastructure.
+You will learn how to attach a volume, partition it, create file systems, and manage mount points—first manually to understand the process, and then fully automate it for a robust, declarative infrastructure.

 ## Prerequisites